 Requirements

-As I was new to cryptocurrency, I started by conducting a heuristic and competitive analysis on four popular cryptocurrency mobile apps to get myself up to speed and identify industry standards and best practices that would drive my design decisions and got buy-in from stakeholders.
+As I was new to cryptocurrency, I conducted a competitive analysis on four popular cryptocurrency mobile apps to get myself up to speed and identify industry standards and best practices that would drive my design decisions and got buy-in from stakeholders.

-Prices were displayed prominently on the dashboard, meaning you could begin thinking about trades right away.
-In many apps, you didn't need to deposit money or set wallet addresses until you were ready to trade.
+Prices were displayed prominently on the dashboard, meaning you could begin thinking about trades right away with minimal barriers like setting up your wallet until users were ready to trade.

-The most important information on the screen was the price and type of currency.
+The most important information was the coin name and price.
 Only after digging deeper is the user exposed to detailed trading charts with changes over time.

 I received feature requirements from the operations team but before diving in, I took a step back to confirm we were tackling the right issue.
 I conducted a user journey mapping exercise, consulting with subject matter experts for accuracy.
 Emphasizing the customer's perspective, we validated that features were addressing specific pain points, boosting confidence in our solution.